St Bartholomew's Hospital: Teaching

 In 1843, St Bartholomew's Hospital Medical College was established to train medics although considered to have been started by John Abernethy when the hospital built a theatre for his lectures at the beginning of the century.
 In 1995 the college, along with that attached to the Royal London, merged into Queen Mary University of London, but maintains a distinctive identity.
 It is now known as Barts and The London School of Medicine and Dentistry.
 It occupies some space at the Barts site in Farringdon, with a presence a short walk away at Charterhouse Square.
 The main preclinical teaching domain of the medical school is at Whitechapel in the award-winning Blizard Building.

+In 1968 Winifred Hector established one of the first university courses for nurses, while at Barts at City, University of London, beginning in 1968.
 The present School of Nursing and Midwifery was formed in 1994 from merging the Schools from St Bartholomew's Hospital and the Royal London Hospital to become the St Bartholomew School of Nursing & Midwifery.
 In 1995 the new School was incorporated into the City University.
 Both Schools have a strong and respected history dating back over 120 years and have produced many nurse leaders and educators.
 The School has since been incorporated into the School of Health Sciences, City University London.